 - The first quiz tests knowledge about the requirements for this class.
-Students must score 100 on the Syllabus Quiz before any classwork (CW) or homework (HW) assignments will open. - The next four guizzes are practice test guizzes for the four tests. - The quizzes are timed to give the student the experience of a timed test before taking a test. - EACH QUIZ NEEDS A MINIMUM GRADE OF 75 BEFORE THE CORRESPONDING TEST WILL OPEN.
+Students must score 100 on the Syllabus Quiz before any classwork (CW) or homework (HW) assignments will open. - The next four quizzes are practice test quizzes for the four tests and will open when the HW is 85. - The quizzes are timed to give the student the experience of a timed test before taking a test. - EACH QUIZ NEEDS A MINIMUM GRADE OF 75 BEFORE THE CORRESPONDING TEST WILL OPEN.